 Personal training can be done in your backyard.

-In my youth, my personal training regime includes jogging every morning for 1 hour before my whole family wakes up for breakfast.
+In my youth, my personal training regime includes jogging every morning for 1 hour before my whole family woke up for breakfast.

 This has improved my level of fitness, strength, and performance in games and I don’t run out of breath too easily.